 d.
 Evaluate the situation.

 a.
-Loss of mental self-control caused by evil spirits, punishment for behavior or not living good life.
+Loss of mental self-control caused by evil spirits, punishment for behavior, or not living a good life.

 b.
 Lack of spiritual balance.

 c.
-Disruptions of harmonious function of individual and spirit world.
+Disruptions of a harmonious function of individual and spirit world.

 d.
 Heredity, extreme stress.